kevinzhuang01/srp_2025/_profiles/dionnebang.md

 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Computer Science; Informatics, Analytics and Information Science; Statistics and Probability; Training; Visualization and Human-Computer Systems
-motivation: "I want to participate in SRP because Iâ\x80\x99m motivated by applied, hands-on research that connects computational methods with real-world data.
-Over the past year and a half, my entry into research has been challenging, but Iâ\x80\x99ve loved being in an environment where I can keep learning while working on problems that havenâ\x80\x99t been solved before.
+motivation: I want to participate in SRP because I’m motivated by applied, hands-on research that connects computational methods with real-world data.
+Over the past year and a half, my entry into research has been challenging, but I’ve loved being in an environment where I can keep learning while working on problems that haven’t been solved before.
 Projects like training Transformer models for multilingual research at CLEF, building a FHIR-compliant data pipeline in my VIP project, and processing radar simulation data during my GTRI internship have shown me how much I enjoy turning complex data into actionable insights.
-Through SRP, I hope to continue developing my skills, tackle new applied challenges, and collaborate with mentors and peers who inspire me to keep growing as a researcher."
+Through SRP, I hope to continue developing my skills, tackle new applied challenges, and collaborate with mentors and peers who inspire me to keep growing as a researcher.
 lightning_talk: From Data Infrastructure to Applied AI
 keywords: Data Infrastructure; Applied Machine Learning; Data Pipelines; Transformer Models; NLP; High-Performance Computing; FHIR; Radar Data Processing; Reproducible AI; Data Validation
 image: "/assets/images/pictures/dionne_bang.jpg"
 ---

-## Academic Interests

-AI and data science applied to high-performance computing, large datasets, sensor and imaging systems, and computationally intensive, data-driven projects.